 - Whatever pictures you show, make them BIG!
 At elementary school, use bright colors

 - Hang on to your self-intro lesson and materials.
-Not only will you be giving it A LOT, but each time you get fresh students (i.e. new 1st grade students) you will need to pull it out, dust it off, and give it again
+Not only will you be giving it A LOT, but each time you get fresh students (i.e. every April, especially if you change schools) you will need to pull it out, dust it off, and give it again

-- Be flexible about the timing and flow of your intro depending on the class.
-Always have something up your sleeve in case it doesn’t go according to plan
+- Be flexible about the timing and flow of your intro.
+Always have something up your sleeve in case it doesn’t go according to plan.

-- Learn from your first few classes and don’t be afraid to modify the intro for subsequent classes if something isn’t working.
+- Learn from your first few classes – don’t be afraid to modify for subsequent classes if something isn’t working!

 Don’t: